Search the Health Library

 - Back pain and leg pain

-Brain herniation may occur if this test is done on a person with a mass in the brain (such as a tumor or abscess).
-This can result in brain damage or death.
-This test is not done if an exam or test reveals signs of a brain mass.
+- A mass in the brain such as a tumor or abscess may cause brain herniation, which can result in brain damage or death.
+Lumbar puncture will not be performed if an exam or test reveals signs of a brain mass.

 Sometimes after a lumbar puncture some CSF leaks out of the area, resulting in a headache.
 The typical post lumbar puncture headache goes away after the person lies down for five to 15 minutes, and gets worse during standing or sitting.
 For most people, the headache resolves within one to three days.

 Pain relievers such as acetaminophen or ibuprofen can help you manage symptoms, and some people find drinking caffeinated fluids like tea or coffee helpful.